 Is it Common to Stop CPR?

 Seeing that there are many factors to take into consideration before stopping CPR, it does not mean that you will often face this type of challenge.
-Often, medical help arrive within a good time frame before you even have the need to stop.
-If you have never had interest in taking an online first aid and CPR course before, you should consider it now in order to equip yourself with the best knowledge and techniques in the event of an emergency.
+Often, medical help arrives within a good time frame before you even have the need to stop.
+If you have never had an interest in taking an online first aid and CPR course before, you should consider it now in order to equip yourself with the best knowledge and techniques in the event of an emergency.